-MENTORING CONTRACT
+MENTORING AGREEMENT

-The mentoring contract brings together the mentor, the novice teacher, and the principal and spells out each person's responsibilities.
+The Mentoring Agreement brings together the Mentor, the Novice Teacher, and the Principal and spells out each person's responsibilities.
 When each person's responsibilities are faithfully discharged, children's education will be substantially enhanced.
-In addition, the experienced professionals, the mentor and the principal, make it clear that the novice teacher is a colleague, and that collegial relationship strengthens the education of the novice teacher's students.
+In addition, the experienced professionals, the Mentor and the Principal, make clear that the Novice Teacher is a colleague.
+These collegial relationships strengthen and enhance the education of the Novice Teacher's students.

-The mentor and the novice teacher hereby agree:
+The Mentor and the Novice Teacher hereby agree to:

-- To develop a professional and collegial working relationship by discussion of expectations and by arriving at a mutual understanding about how to work together effectively. - To keep all shared information and discussions confidential.
+- 1. Develop a professional and collegial working relationship by discussing expectations and arriving at a mutual understanding about how to work together effectively. - 2.
+Keep all shared information and discussions confidential unless by mutual agreement. - 3.
+Meet at least once per week for the first 4 weeks of assignment. - 4.
+One full school year of 1-1 mentoring from beginning of assignment, prorated for part-time teachers.

-The mentor hereby agrees:
+The Mentor hereby agrees to:

-- To review the background of the novice teacher to provide the type and amount of support indicated by this background. - To attend the novice teacher's classes regularly and provide the novice teacher with feedback, coaching, and support. - To be available for informal support and consultation.
+- 1. View the NJ Mentor Video Series-NJ Mentoring Series - 2.
+Review the background and resume of the Novice Teacher to provide the type and amount of support indicated by this background. - 3.
+Attend the Novice Teacher's classes and provide the Novice Teacher with feedback, coaching, and support provided by the district. - 4.
+Be available for informal support and consultation. - 5.
+Lead Mentee in quided self-assessment on district's teacher practice instrument. - 6.
+Keep and submit monthly logs.
+Provisional Teacher Mentor

-The novice teacher hereby agrees:
+The Novice Teacher hereby agrees to:

-- To observe the mentor's teaching, as well as the teaching of other experienced professionals. - To work on following the suggestions which the mentor makes. - To seek out the mentor for answers to questions that may arise.
+- 1. Observe the Mentor's teaching as well as the teaching of other experienced professionals. - 2.
+Work on following the Mentor's suggestions. - 3.
+Seek out the Mentor for answers to questions that may arise. - 4.
+Allow Mentor to lead Mentee in guided self-assessment on district's teacher practice instrument.

-The principal hereby agrees:
+The Principal hereby agrees to: